 Along with the advent of new technologies often come some big headaches.
 There’s a common belief that technologies are developed to make life easier.
 But have you ever used Siri or Google Assistant?
 They’re prone to many mistakes.
 If you’ve ever tried sending a text message by speaking into your phone, you’ll know exactly what I mean.
 We’ll call this new version of the typo the “voice-o”.

 Speech recognition makes voice-os all the time.
 This problem is largely due to the huge variations that occur when pronouncing a word.
 Add to that foreign accents, the dictator who wants to eat lunch while dictating, or the doctor who dictates at least 100 words per minute and we can all see how difficult transcribing can be.
 In the medical field, having this much room for error can result in serious outcomes.
-For example, a doctor could be prescribing a 10 mg dosage, but the speech recognition software could “hear” 100 mg instead.
+For example, a doctor could prescribe a 10 mg dosage, but the speech recognition software could “hear” 100 mg instead.
 An error like this can make the difference between life and death.

 To say that our medical records across the board are in great peril because of this “improved” technology would not be exaggerating.
 In fact, major errors within the medical record are on the rise and alarmingly so.
 Did you know that drug errors are now the third leading cause of death (behind only heart disease and cancer) in the United States?
 It would seem shocking to think that technology that has been in the making for decades could be at the root of this problem but if we logically think about it, speech recognition errors are at the heart of the problem